Code4Bharat1/swapanali-bio/README.md

-# 🚀 Next.js E-Commerce Website
+# 🚀 Next.js Website

-This is a modern, responsive, and high-performance e-commerce web application built using [Next.js](https://nextjs.org) with the App Router.
+This is a modern, responsive, and high-performance  web application built using [Next.js](https://nextjs.org) with the App Router.
 It features modular code structure, fast page loads, and a clean UI using Tailwind CSS.

 ---